invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

     you who are guilty should not be accusing others = if you have a straw tail, don't go near the flame = el que tiene rabo de paja, no se arrima a la candela

-    having too many decision makers causes confusion = donde manda capitán, no manda marinero
+    having too many decision makers causes confusion = donde manda capitán, no manda marinero people will rob you blind if you let them = cría cuervos y te sacarán los ojos

 French